todogroup/todogroup.org/content/en/blog/ospo-mind-map-2-release.md

 date: 2022-06-13
 ---

-TODO Group is proud to [announce a new OSPO mind map version](https://ospomindmap.todogroup.org/) release.
-The mind map schemes the main Open Source program Office&#39;s responsibilities, roles, behavior, and team size within the Ecosystem.
-This post shows the major improvements done by the community in the new OPSO Mind Map version
+TODO Group is proud to [announce a new OSPO Mind Map version](https://ospomindmap.todogroup.org/) release.
+The mind map shows a Open Source Program Office&#39;s (OSPO) responsibilities, roles, behavior, and team size within an organization.
+This post highlights the major improvements done by the community in this new version of the OSPO Mind Map.

 ## Updates on `Responsibilities` section